arcanecode/DataFabricator/Documentation/New-FabricatedCompanyRecord.md

 Address2        | The fictional address line 2 for the company (might be empty) City            | A randomly selected City
 State           | A randomly selected state
-Zip             | A fabricated Zip code
-ContactName     | A fabricated persons name in "First Last" format ContactPhone    | A fake phone number for the company ContactEMail    | An email address generated from the name and company, such as f.last@companyname.com
+PostalCode      | A fabricated PostalCode code ContactName     | A fabricated persons name in "First Last" format ContactPhone    | A fake phone number for the company ContactEMail    | An email address generated from the name and company, such as f.last@companyname.com